pachyderm/pachyderm/examples/joins/README.md

 $ pachctl list datum -f retail_group.json
 ```

-In this pipeline last pipeline, we have grouped `purchases`, `returns`, and `stores` repos on STOREID.
+In this last pipeline, we have grouped `purchases`, `returns`, and `stores` repos on STOREID.
 Look at the datums created.

 ![pach_logo](./img/pachctl_list_datum_retail_group.png)